 Silvio Gesell believed that efficient financial markets help to lower interest rates.
 He realised that the free play of economic forces was hindered by the zero lower bound.
 If interest rates fall below a certain threshold, money would go on strike, he observed.
 In other words, money would be withdrawn from the economy, and this would cause a slump.
 Many economists fear the zero lower bound and consider it a threat to economic stability, so in the wake of the financial crisis of 2008 efforts were made to prop up the economy and promote inflation using fiscal and monetary policies in a desperate attempt to push up interest rates.

 Nearly ten years after the financial crisis the world economy has recovered, but interest rates are still near zero.
 The writing is on the wall.
 Deeply negative real interest rates seem unavoidable as soon as a new recession takes hold.
 And interest rates may well remain negative after this recession has ended.
-Figure 2 from the Federal Reserve shows that natural interest rates went down in recent decades.
-The red line is the natural interest rate, which is assumed to be the ideal interest rate for optimal economic growth.
+Figure 2 from the Federal Reserve shows that natural interest rates went down in recent decades.6 The red line is the natural interest rate, which economic models assume to be the ideal interest rate for optimal economic growth.
 The trend towards lower interest rates is clear.
 The room for capital to grow is dwindling.

 Low and negative real interest rates can be a long term development that may become permanent.
 Central bankers already admit that low interest rates will persist for a longer period of time.
 Nevertheless, they don’t think that this situation will persist.
 The aim of this study is to come up with a narrative that explains the trend towards lower interest rates in recent decades, to make a prediction with regard to the general direction of future interest rates, and to explore the preconditions for the prediction of low interest rates in the future to come true.
 The aim is not to investigate some specific causal relationship or to make exact predictions.